Persian MS 970 (The John Rylands Research Institute and Library, The University of Manchester)

 Bibliographical description derived from Siavash Rafiee-Rad, 'Persian Manuscripts in Samuel Robinson’s Collection in The John Rylands Library' (2017).

-Record created and manuscript description amended and enhanced by Jake Benson in 2022 with reference to the volume in hand.
+Record created, manuscript description enhanced, and provenance corrected by Jake Benson in 2022 with reference to the volume in hand, and in consultation with Prof Charles Melville, University of Cambridge, regarding the Hindley then Ford's acquisition of Gentil's manuscripts.

 Availability